ishita-sadhukhan/Telecom-Customer-Churn/README.md

 **2. Monthly Charges and Churning**- Majority of the Churning customers have higher monthly charges with a median of $80.
 For non-churners, it is within $60.
 Business can keep a tab on the customers who are paying higher monthly charge and promote special bundle offers helping them curb these charges
 ![image](https://user-images.githubusercontent.com/49127037/139970272-fc93326f-8374-4f38-bca4-bcedd4d27b66.png)

-**3.Tenure and Monthly Charge** - A k- means clustering on Tenure and Monthly charges for churned customers show that  a significant numer of relatively new customers but those who have subscribed to more services ( having higer monthly charges) are the ones who are more likely to leave.
-Business can try to offer a promotional subsidized extra services plan, so that new customers can enjoy the services by paying cheaper and not leave the company
+**3.Tenure and Monthly Charge** - A k- means clustering on Tenure and Monthly charges for churned customers show that  a significant number of relatively new customers but those who have subscribed to more services ( having higer monthly charges) are the ones who are more likely to leave.
+Business can try to offer a promotional subsidized additional services plan, so that new customers can enjoy the services by paying cheaper and not leave the company

 ![image](https://user-images.githubusercontent.com/49127037/140007278-adf8d3fa-1c6c-4cb3-8ad7-8632d03d0513.png)